wlieurance/lleiadb/README.md

 ```

 Running this script will produce a spatial feature with one line per plot/survey_year easily viewed by applications which prefer wide format data (e.g. GIS applications).
 Each indicator mean and standard deviation are given their own field (wide format).
 Indicator string examples can be found in the **examples** sub-folder.
 The format of the output file will depend on the extension chosen and is guessed by *st_write()* in R's *sf* library and will depend on driver availability on a user's individual system.
 Common choices would be ESRI shapefile (.shp), OGC geopackage (.gpkg), or SpatiaLite (.sqlite).
 Indicator strings are constructed in the format of *indicator_name1, hit_type1; indicator_name2, hit_type2*.
 This string is parsed to select the appropriate fields for pivoting the data wider.

+## Database Structure and Documentation
+Metadata documenting the database is available as an [xml file](/metadata/lleiadb_metadata_iso19110-2016.xml) in [ISO 19110:2016](https://www.iso.org/standard/57303.html) format.
+The metadata documents the *eco* and *public* schemas primarily, as neither the *dima* nor the *lmf* schema are maintained by the author.
+For more information regarding these schemas, please contact [Ericha Courtright](ericha@nmsu.edu) at [ARS Jornada](https://jornada.nmsu.edu/) and [Emily Kachergis](ekachergis@blm.gov) at the [DOI Bureau of Land Management](https://www.blm.gov/services/national-operations-center) respectively.

+Of the four schema in the database, each houses a different category of data.

+### dima
+Houses data natively found in Jornada's Database for Inventory, Monitoring & Assessment (currently version 5.5).
+This is distributed by the Jornada as an Microsoft Access database and can be downloaded [here](https://jornada.nmsu.edu/monit-assess/dima/download).

+### lmf
+Houses data collected via the NRI Grazing Land schema, collected via the NRCS's CASI Windows Mobile application.
+NRI Grazing Land data that are collected on BLM land are jointly managed by the BLM and NRCS and are referred to as Landscape Monitoring Framework data.

+### eco
+The custom LLEIA schema.
+This schema was developed in order to store data not otherwise already found in a schema, and to handle data conversion from both LMF and DIMA databases.

+### public
+This schema houses tables from other data sources, such as state and county data or NRCS PLANTS data.
+It also houses a set of materialized views which mirror the naming of tables in the *eco* schema.
+These materialized views follow the design of the *eco* schema, and contain data from all the other three schemas, converting as necessary for the *dima* and *lmf* schemas.
+These materialized views are designed to be an easy way to view data from all three data sources at once, and users can reference the *eco* schema metadata for a reference to what fields and data these materialized views contain.

+This schema also contains a number of other views which source their data from the public schema, including a number of view which calculate method indicators at the plot/year/species level (for those methods that have plant species).

+### Entity Relationship Diagram

+For a complete reference on what table and field relationships exist in the database, the user is encouraged to reference the SQL directly in  [sql](/sql) folder.
+A somewhat simplified ERD is also made available in vector form [here](/metadata/lleia_erd_simple.svg).

 ## Meta